-The striking leaves of Alocasia plants can easily become the centrepiece of your living decor.
-Originating in subtropical Asia and eastern Australia, there are many varieties of Alocasia, from exotic types with striking color patterns and variation, to classically refined and elegant.
+The striking leaves of Alocasia plants can easily become the centerpiece of your living decor.
+Originating in subtropical Asia and eastern Australia, there are many varieties of Alocasia, from exotic types with striking color patterns and variations to classically refined and elegant ones.
 Alocasia comes in a wide variety of colors from almost black to chartreuse to pale green.
 None of them is as in high demand as the variegated Alocasia.
-The Alocasia Macrorrhiza Variegata
+The Alocasia Macrorrhiza Variegata.

 Variegated Alocasia (Macrorrhiza Variegata)